min-1870/IndiOne/readme.md

 - Overall improved UI
   - More detailed description of each selected places
     - Sample photos
-    - Link to the offical site
+    - Link to the official site
 - Customization of Google Map - simple, yet informative